Discover the Cities on the Danube on an Eastern Europe River Cruise

 Original farmhouses, churches and other buildings have been transported from various regions and carefully reconstructed in the centre of Bucharest.

 Discover why Romania is one of Europe’s prettiest countries to visit in October

 Bucharest can be forgiven for being a little shabby in parts because what it lacks in pizazz, it delivers in spades in charm and an energetic new outlook.
 This is a city to watch.

-A little further out of town is the Belogradchik Fortress.
-A stunning landscape of rocks sculptured through millennia of erosion hides a fortress with a history as far back as Roman times through to the Bulgarian tsars and Ottomans.
+A little further out of town is the Belogradchik Fortress, a stunning landscape of rocks sculptured through millennia of erosion.
+Within the rocks hides a fortress with a history as far back as Roman times through to the Bulgarian tsars and Ottomans.

 Iron Gates Gorge – Serbia & Romania